 IgG - 9%

 Lactoferrin - 1.2%

 Lactoperoxidase - <1.0%

 Glycomacropeptide - 5%

-Mix 7 level tablespoons / 1 ounce (28 grams ) with 12 ounces of cold water, skim milk or juice and thoroughly mix in a blender, shaker or with a spoon for 20-30 seconds.
+Mix 7 level tablespoons / 1 ounce (28 grams ) with 12 ounces of cold water, skim milk or juice and thoroughly mix in a blender or shaker.
 For best results, consume 1-2 servings daily, with one serving post exercise.
 Can also be blended into your favorite smoothie.